HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Method

 The gnomonic equiangular projection \cite{Jung2019} transforms the location of any point on the sphere into Cartesian coordinates $x$ and $y$ using

-for each equatorial panel corresponding to the horizontal plane, i.e. $n = 1, 2, 3, \text{and } 4$.
+where $n$ represents the equatorial panel on the horizontal plane that the point on the sphere would map onto, which is determined based on the original elevation and azimuth and can only take the values 1, 2, 3 and 4.
 However, the location of any point on the top of the sphere, i.e. when $n = 5$, is mapped to Cartesian coordinates $x$ and $y$ using

-where $\theta$, $\phi$ and $R$ correspond to the azimuth, elevation and radius of each point on the original sphere.
+where $\theta$, $\phi$ and $r$ correspond to the azimuth, elevation and radius of each point on the original sphere.
+More precisely, the azimuth $\theta$ is defined as the angle between the projection of the source direction in the horizontal plane and the front axis in the range of [$\pi$, $-\pi$] going from left to right, and elevation $\phi$ is defined as the angle between the horizontal plane and the position of the source.